daneclarkcollins/daneclarkcollins-com-old-jekyll/crossroads-of-the-never/book-1/index.markdown

 ---
 layout: page
-title: The Crossroads of the Never: Book 1
+title: "The Crossroads of the Never: Book 1"
 ogtype: books.book
 ---
 ## What is in the book?